diegov-au/System80_MiSTer/README.md

 - **The four programmable function keys** are on the **MkII numeric keypad**.
 The Blue Label has no keypad, so nothing on a real Blue Label drives them.

-**So F1–F12 do nothing by default, and that is faithful rather than missing.**
+**F1–F12 do nothing by default, and that is faithful rather than missing.**

-Some MkII-era software asks for them anyway - WORP-9's work-disk procedure wants `<F1>`.
+Some MkII-era software requires them - WORP-9's work-disk procedure wants `<F1>`.
 A real Blue Label cannot complete that procedure either, for the same reason: no keypad, no function keys.

 **"MkII Func Keys" in the OSD** puts PC **F1–F4** on those keypad positions.
-It is **Disabled** by default on purpose: enabling it makes the core do something the machine it models cannot, so the authentic machine is what you get without asking.
-With it enabled the ROM reports the four keys as the characters `[`, `\`, `]` and `^` - that is the machine's own keyboard decode, not a translation added here, and the MkII ROM behaves identically.
+It is **Disabled** by default on purpose: enabling it makes the core do something the machine it models cannot, so the authentic machine is what you get by default.
+When enabled the ROM reports the four keys as the characters `[`, `\`, `]` and `^` - that is the machine's own keyboard decode,and the MkII ROM behaves identically.

 Six PC combinations are unreachable in symbolic mode - `` ` `` `~` `[` `]` `\` `{` `}`
 `|` `^` `_` - because no System 80 key produces those characters at all.
 They do